 To book this service, please call our office so that we are able to gather all of the necessary paperwork from your current provider prior to seeing you in the office.
 Additional follow-up treatments will be billed at the “Follow-up Treatment” price.

 Acupuncture and Insurance:

-Acupuncturists at Kunlun Mountain Acupuncture are in-network providers with Blue Cross Blue Shield, and Aetna.
+Acupuncturists at Kunlun Mountain Acupuncture are in-network providers with Carefirst Blue Cross Blue Shield, Aetna, Cigna, and the Veterans Affairs Community Care Network.
 We will submit claims on your behalf directly to these insurers if your health plan includes acupuncture benefits.

 We can help you to determine what your acupuncture benefit is and whether it has condition or visit limitations.
 You will be responsible for paying your deductible or co-pay / co-insurance at the time of service.